 Our corporate lawyers have significant experience representing sellers, purchasers, equityholder groups, target companies, financial advisors, venture capital and private equity firms and other investors in equity and asset acquisitions and divestitures, mergers, business combinations, leveraged buy-outs, control and non-control investment transactions, joint ventures and strategic alliances.
 These clients include Global 500 corporations, other large cap companies, middle market enterprises and emerging growth companies in all stages of development.

 Our Mergers and Acquisitions (M&A) team concentrates on middle market M&A and joint venture transactions, but represents clients in structuring, negotiating and executing transactions of all magnitudes.
 Our group of M&A lawyers in New Jersey and New York have successfully closed hundreds of M&A transactions throughout the United States and internationally.
-Our M&A practice is perennially ranked as one of the leading New Jersey M&A practices by Chambers USA and our M&A lawyers have received recognition by Chambers USA, U.S. News & World Report, the U.S. Legal 500, BTI Consulting Group and Superlawyers.
+Our M&A lawyers have received recognition by U.S. News & World Report, the U.S. Legal 500, BTI Consulting Group and Superlawyers.

 Often these M&A and joint venture transactions are complex and require input from a number of practice areas.
 We work closely with our colleagues throughout the firm to provide advice on all facets of a transaction.
 This includes partnering with: our Tax Group to develop a tax efficient deal structure; our colleagues practicing in government affairs and various regulatory disciplines (such as environmental, energy, insurance, and labor and employment) to navigate the web of federal, State and local regulations; our intellectual property, business litigation, securities litigation, bankruptcy and real estate colleagues to assist in practically evaluating risks and in protecting the clients' interests in buying and selling particular types of assets and businesses; and our employee benefits colleagues to advise clients on the golden parachute, executive and equity-based compensation and employee benefit plan issues that arise in M&A transactions and other business combinations as well as on a wide range of post-transaction issues related to integration and separation of benefit plans and compensation policies.